Kishor-bharti/ByteVerse_GenZ_Coders/README.md

 Our Project Presentation PDF: http://tiny.cc/5v76vz

-Here, is the structure of our DataBase
+Here, is the structure of our DataBase (We also have a .sql in the repo)

 ![image](https://user-images.githubusercontent.com/130580861/232316302-15288063-ec01-4d9f-aca6-b27c9665f5a9.png)